Customers call, agents resolve their queries, managers supervise, all things seem to run their course…

 The best way to calculate this call center KPI looks as follows:

-Although it usually takes a couple more calls to evaluate sales opportunity and close a sale, you can properly prepare for the sales call and you improve your odds of winning a new customer.
+Although it usually takes a couple more calls to evaluate sales opportunities and close a sale, you can properly prepare for the sales call and you improve your odds of winning a new customer.
 Check out your prospect’s social media profiles including LinkedIn and look particularly for familiarities.

 Simply speaking: the more things you have in common with your lead, the higher your First Call Close rate will be.